tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/overview.md

 ### Version 1.0.30

 * Removed the **Name** property in the configuration properties
 * Improved logging
-* UrbanCode Velocity User Access Key is added as a mandatory field for integration
+* UrbanCode Velocity User Access Key is added as a mandatory field forintegration

 ### Version 1.0.29